 GET YOUR COPY OF THE BOOKS ABOUT FRIENDS LIST AND ACTIVITY SHEET

-Click the pink button below to get a free printable copy of the titles referenced in this book list and the How to Be a Friend Writing Prompt Sheet.
+Complete the form below to get a free printable copy of the titles referenced in this book list and the How to Be a Friend Writing Prompt Sheet.
 Use the Books About Friendship list as you gather your books, and use the writing activity with preschoolers and kindergarteners after you’ve read some of the book suggestions.

 MORE FRIEND THEME FUN WITH PRINTABLE LESSON PLANS

 Save time and get right to the playful learning with our printable lesson plan sets.
 Each set includes over 30 playful learning activities related to the theme, and we’ve provided different versions for home preschool families and classroom teachers so all activities are geared directly toward your needs.

 More Resources for Little Book Lovers

 The best way to encourage a love of reading is to provide kids with many opportunities to engage with a wide variety of books that are of interest to them.
 That’s why we share so many books lists on Fantastic Fun and Learning.
 We want to make it easy for you to find great books your kids will love.
 Over the years we’ve also discovered some helpful tools for connecting kids and books.